polettix/ETOOBUSY/_posts/2020-02-05-intermediate-ca-investigation.md

 ```

 So *it seems* that CAs should have the x509v3 extension that marks them
 as...
-CAs to be considered valid by the client (at least, by `curl`).
+CAs to be considered valid by the client.

-It turns out that the story is a bit more complicated than this, but the
+It turns out that the story is a bit more complicated than this: at least
+for `curl`, self-signed certificates (like the Root CA certificate) are also
+considered valid for signing other certificates, independently of the
-bottom line is that the Intermediate CA certificate is missing this
+`CA:TRUE` presence or not.
+In the case of the Intermediate CA certificate
-indication and this is indeed the problem with it!
+this does not apply any more, so we have to explicitly mark it as `CA:TRUE`
+or we will get the error message.

 Now we have found the culprit... we will shortly find a solution, stay
 tuned!